khalil431/Building-Feedforward-and-Recurrent-and-Convolutional-Neural-Networks-from-Scratch/README.md

 ## Acknowledgments

 This project is based on the work by Victor Zhou, licensed under the MIT License.
+Tutorial can be followed here https://victorzhou.com/series/neural-networks-from-scratch/.